gyorilab/mira/docs/index.md

   - `get_concept(name)`
     - `name`: `str`
       - The concept name that represents the concept we want to retrieve
+    - If there doesn't exist a concept in the template model with the name supplied to the method, a `None`object will be returned.

 **Example: Retrieve a single concept object by name**
 ```python